sclasen/maven-vmforce-plugin/readme.md

     push -n ${project.artifactId} -p target/${project.artifactId}-${project.version}.${project.packaging}

-and then configure your pom.xml to do filtering on that directory.
+then configure the plugin to use that script, and then configure your pom.xml to do filtering on that directory.

      <build>
      ...